adrih1/Ecole42/PostCommonCore/RainFall/level2/walkthrough.md

 +++ exited (status 8) +++
 ```

-We see that the malloc always returns the address '0x0804a008'
+We see that the malloc returns the address '0x0804a008'

 ## Getting access to the shell